 A second kind of composing is composing to plan.
 In many schools, composing to plan is done through brainstorming.
 We worry about the extent to which brainstorming has become the dominant mode of prewriting that students are asked to do because it presumes that students already know all that they need to know in order to write.
 Making effective use of what one already knows is certainly crucially important.
 In our view, however, composing to plan involves unearthing both the new and the known.
 If we want to prepare our students for college, we have to help them develop procedural knowledge of substance.
 We have to teach them how to get the stuff about which to write, for examine, by helping compose criteria for the selection of evidence in the texts they are reading, by composing effective interview questions or survey, and by designing experiments or studies.

 Instruction in first-draft composing is designed to help students overcome the fear of the blank page, a problem that plagues even profession writers.
 American journalist Gene Fowler characterizes that fear in a very memorable fashion: “Writing is easy: All you do is sit staring at a blank sheet of paper until drops of blood form on your forehead.”
 Many students are stymied by composing their first words.
 So we have to give them lots and lots of practice getting started.
 We have to help them overcome their hesitation and procrastination.
-If we’re to do so, we have to provide more than a couple of opportunities to begin each quarter.
+If we’re to do so, we have to provide more than a couple of opportunities to do so each quarter.

 Once students have completed their drafts, we want to give them the instruction in polishing and publishing their work, what we call final-draft composing.
 We need to teach them what they can accomplish through revision so that they understand that while revision means